-From the finished output of the first example, we can see the payback period is 2.5 years (i.e., 2 years and 6 months).
+From the finished output of the first example, we can see the answer comes out to 2.5 years (i.e., 2 years and 6 months).

 By the end of Year 2, the net cash balance is negative $2mm, and $4mm in cash flows will be generated in Year 3, so we add the two years that passed before the project became profitable, as well as the fractional period of 0.5 years ($2mm ÷ $4mm).

 Moving onto our second example, we’ll use the discounted approach this time around, i.e. accounts for the fact that a dollar today is more valuable than a dollar received in the future.

 - Initial Investment: $20mm

 Here, each cash flow is divided by “(1 + discount rate) ^ time period”.
 But other than this distinction, the calculation steps are the same as in the first example.

 In closing, as shown in the completed output sheet, the break-even point occurs between Year 4 and Year 5.
 So, we take four years and then add ~0.26 ($1mm ÷ $3.7mm), which we can convert into months as roughly 3 months, or a quarter of a year (25% of 12 months).